- Departments G - Z

 There are two Household Hazardous Waste collections in Orange County:

 Keeping hazardous materials out of landfills reduces potential pollution liability and protects groundwater.
 Orange County can assist citizens and businesses to manage or reduce the use of these potentially polluting materials.

 *RESIDENTIAL HAZARDOUS HOUSEHOLD WASTE ONLY.
 NO BUSINESS OR COMMERCIAL WASTE.

 Medical or infectious wastes, radioactive wastes, and explosives are prohibited.
 Residents can bring unwanted pharmaceutical medication to local law enforcement drop off locations.
 Do not bring them to the Household Hazardous Waste collection.
 Residents can ship smoke detectors to be properly managed and recycled to Curie Environmental Services.
 Do not bring them to the Household Hazardous Waste collection.

-LIMIT 20 ITEMS PER TRIP.
-NO MORE THAN 10 GALLONS OF PAINT.
+LIMIT 20 ITEMS PER TRIP AND NO MORE THAN 120 CUBIC FT PER DAY.

 The following items are accepted at the Household Hazardous Waste Collection:

-- Aerosol cans (if aerosol spray cans are completely empty they can be recycled with residential or drop-off recycling)
+- Aerosol cans (if aerosol spray cans are completely empty they can be recycled with scrap metal at Waste and Recycling Centers)